Milestone #9388: 2015 Shutdown

-#2 Updated by John Diamond about 5 years ago
+#2 Updated by John Diamond over 5 years ago

 MI p is MDAT frame $30.

-#7 Updated by John Diamond about 5 years ago
+#7 Updated by John Diamond over 5 years ago

 - % Done changed from 30 to 50

 Implemented filters, which gives us a flexible way to filter the raw intensity signal before returning it to the user.
 One such use case is the MI True Intensity Filter (MITrueIntensityFilter class) which applies the formula referenced above to the intensity signal using the MI p read from MDAT.

-#8 Updated by John Diamond about 5 years ago
+#8 Updated by John Diamond over 5 years ago